-Quarters: Fall, Winter, Spring Provides an overview of physical geography, including foundations of geography; solar energy, seasons, and the atmosphere; energy and global temperatures; atmospheric and oceanic circulation; and water and weather.
-Some sections may have a low-cost text book option.
+Provides an overview of physical geography, including foundations of geography; solar energy, seasons, and the atmosphere; energy and global temperatures; atmospheric and oceanic circulation; and water and weather.

-GEOG 105 3 Credits INTRO TO CULTURAL GEOGRAPHY Quarters: Fall, Spring
+GEOG 105 3 Credits INTRO TO CULTURAL GEOGRAPHY

 Studies the patterns of diversity and unity among the world's cultural groups.
 Examines the spatial interaction of society and how factors such as climate influence cultures by focusing on analysis of settlement, economics, politics, religion, language and other cultural phenomena.
 Includes globalization and the effects upon culture.